mickmcq/mickmcq.github.io/promptEngr.md

 [eAsolutionR.html](/promptEngr/eAsolutionR.html) This is the rendered version of the above example solution.

+[eAexample2prep.html](/promptEngr/eAexample2prep.html) This is how I prepped the class roster to extract and format the first names of students.

 [eAexample2conversation.txt](/promptEngr/eAexample2conversation.txt) This is a conversation with Gemini in Google Colab to obtain a Python solution.

 [eAexample2.ipynb](/promptEngr/eAexample2.ipynb) This is the Jupyter notebook produced by the above conversation.